aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf-with-notes/_index.md

 title: Convert PowerPoint PPT(X) to PDF Notes
 type: docs
 weight: 50
-url: /java/convert-powerpoint-ppt-and-pptx-to-pdf-notes/
+url: /java/convert-powerpoint-to-pdf-with-notes/
-keywords: "convert powerpoint to pdf notes in java"
+keywords: "convert powerpoint to pdf with notes in java"
-description: "Convert PowerPoint to PDF notes in Java"
+description: "Convert PowerPoint to PDF with notes in Java"
 ---

 ## **Convert PowerPoint to PDF with Custom Slide Size**